π³οΈDeployment

 To prevent this, in your deployment script, you will need to write a statement that exits the deployment when it detects that Gitamic initiated the commit.

-For example, if you use Laravel Forge (and you haven't customised the git commiter name - see #2.-optional-set-the-git-committer), you could add the following to the beginning of your deploy script, which inspects the author of the commit and stops the process before it begins:
+For example, if you use Laravel Forge (and you haven't customised the git commiter name - see ), you could add the following to the beginning of your deploy script, which inspects the author of the commit and stops the process before it begins:

 However, the specific approach you should use will depend on your unique setup.